New York

 New York's unlawful surveillance statute and the privacy gap

 New York's most direct privacy protection against drone misuse is Penal Law Section 250.45, unlawful surveillance in the second degree, a Class E felony.
-It applies when a person intentionally uses or installs an imaging device, a category that includes a drone-mounted camera, to surreptitiously view, broadcast, or record another person dressing, undressing, or engaged in intimate conduct, in a place where the person has a reasonable expectation of privacy, without consent, according to the New York State Senate's official statutes portal.
-Like New Jersey's and New Mexico's comparable statutes, this reaches a specific category of drone misconduct, intimate or undressing scenes, not general backyard photography.
+It applies when a person, for their own or another's amusement, entertainment, or profit, for the purpose of degrading or abusing a person, or for sexual arousal or gratification, intentionally uses or installs an imaging device, a category that includes a drone-mounted camera, to surreptitiously view, broadcast, or record another person dressing, undressing, or engaged in intimate conduct, in a place where the person has a reasonable expectation of privacy, without consent, according to the New York State Senate's official statutes portal.
+Surreptitious, non-consensual recording of someone undressing alone is not enough; the statute requires one of those specific purposes.
+Like New Jersey's and New Mexico's comparable statutes, this reaches a specific category of drone misconduct, intimate or undressing scenes recorded for one of those purposes, not general backyard photography.

 What makes New York distinctive is what is missing.
 It is one of only a small number of states with no general common-law right to privacy at all.
 The Court of Appeals held in Roberson v.
 Rochester Folding Box Co., 171 N.Y.
 538 (1902), that no such right existed under New York common law, a ruling that provoked enough backlash that the Legislature responded the following year with what is now Civil Rights Law Sections 50 and 51, a narrow statutory right covering only the unauthorized commercial use of a person's name, portrait, picture, or voice.
 That statute helps someone whose drone footage is used commercially; it does nothing for a homeowner whose backyard is simply photographed and never published.
 Absent a violation of Penal Law 250.45, a New Yorker's civil claim against a nuisance drone typically has to be framed as trespass, drawing on the U.S. Supreme Court's reasoning in United States v.
 Causby, 328 U.S. 256 (1946), rather than as an invasion-of-privacy tort New York courts do not recognize.